sjstretton/screwed/04A-CollectiveActionAndChange.md

-# V. COLLECTIVE ACTION TOOLKIT
+# PART 4: POLITICAL CHANGE TOOLKIT

+# 4-1: Collective Action
 Climate Change has been described as a 'super-wicked' problem.
 What does this mean?
 It has characteristics of wickedness plus more.

 ## Two Traditions in Political Science